clement-bonnet/FactorExe/README.md

 - [x]: pad cot chain to allow curriculum learning and cot/rl mode
 - [x]: add "start_token" as a possible action for sampled cot_tokens (to use as explicit padding)
 - [ ]: implement policy improvement through search or POPPY-like algo
+- [x]: log some examples of inputs and COT during training

 ## Questions